 Fifinella began as a children’s Christmas play.
 It was co-written by Englishmen Barry Jackson and Basil Dean, with music by Norman Hayes.
 Fifinella was first performed at the Liverpool Repertory Theatre in December of 1912.

-fifinella - the play
+"Fifinella" the Christmas play

 The play — sometimes called “Fluffy Nellie” — “included 14 scenes and a harlequinade.”
 It was also adapted into the book Fifinella, a fairy frolic (1912) by Basil Dean’s then-wife Esther Van Gruisen.